nicholas12136/SIUE-ARC-Micromouse/README.md

 ---

-## Navigation Progress
+## Navigation Process
-Our navigation strategy is built around a single algorithm:

--  **Flood Fill:** A form of Breadth-First Searching, it works by "pouring water" from the goal to the start, assigning distance values to cells.
-The mouse then moves toward lower-value cells, effectively calculating the shortest path. ([**Video explanation**](https://www.youtube.com/watch?v=ktn3C7aXVR0))
+The mouse uses **Flood Fill** as its core algorithm — a form of Breadth-First Searching that works by "pouring water" from the goal back to the start, assigning distance values to each cell.
+The mouse always moves toward lower-value cells, driving it toward the goal. ([**Video explanation**](https://www.youtube.com/watch?v=ktn3C7aXVR0))

+Maze solving is broken into three sequential phases:

+1. **Search Phase:** The mouse explores the maze from the starting corner, continuously updating its internal map as new walls are discovered.
+Flood Fill is recalculated after each new wall is detected, always routing the mouse toward the goal via the best known path.
+2. **Return Phase:** Once the goal is reached, the mouse navigates back to the starting position using the map it has built, again guided by Flood Fill.
+3. **Goal Run:** With a complete map in hand, the mouse executes a final optimized run from start to goal, following the shortest path determined during the search phase.

 ---